mcongrove/PebbleExtraNormal/README.md

-# "Extra Normal" for Pebble
+# Extra Normal for Pebble

-A Pebble watch face based on the [Extra Normal](http://normaldesign.net/en/watches/watches-extra-normal) watch.
+A Pebble watch face based on the [Extra Normal](http://normaldesign.net/en/watches/watches-extra-normal) watch face.
+Hour hands turn to reveal the current time as it passes overhead.

+Colors can be inverted by accessing the settings in the Pebble application.

 This code is open sourced under the Apache 2.0 license.

 ![Extra Normal](https://raw.github.com/mcongrove/PebbleExtraNormal/master/watchface.png)